 - Boil mixture until it turns a deep golden caramel, about 10 minutes.
 DO NOT STIR.
 EVER.

 - Remove from heat and carefully pour the cream and vanilla down the side of the pan.
 Be careful, the mixture will bubble and steam.

 - Turn burner to low and place pot back on.
 Stir carefully until the caramel is smooth.
 Remove from heat and let cool.

 - In a mixer bowl with the whisk attachment, whisk together cream cheese, eggs, egg yolks and vanilla; mix until smooth.
 Add in the sugar, flour and heavy cream and blend until smooth.
 Do not over-mix as this will create more air bubbles which can contribute to your cake cracking.

 - Pour 1/3 of the batter into a separate bowl.
 Add 1/2 cup caramel (if it has hardened too much, heat it up until it’s easier to pour).
 Mix until combined.

 - Add the pumpkin and spices into the remaining 2/3 of the batter.

 - Place in the oven and turn it on to 400 degrees (F).
 It should NOT be preheated.
 Bake for 15 minutes and then turn it down to 200 degrees (F).
 Bake for 3 hours.
 Turn the oven off, prop open the door slightly and let cool for 1 hour.
-Finally, place in your refrigerator and chill for a full 24 hours before removing the springform pan’s side and serving.
+Finally, cover the top with plastic wrap, place in your refrigerator and chill for a full 24 hours before removing the springform pan’s side and serving.